Heyitsguy/heyitsguy.github.io/_posts/2018-09-13-How to Make a Jekyll Blog.md

 3.	**We see that the site is hosted on localhost port 4000, so lets go over and take a look!**
 ![localhost:4000]({{site.baseurl}}/_posts/Screen_Shot_2018-09-13_at_9.44.51_AM.jpg)

 4. Open up your editor on the jekyll blog folder and within you should have some of the following files and directories.
+If you do not have the following files/directories please create them in your blog folder.

 `|-- _config.yml